Save big (up to $1,875) on small business tools with our free membership, business.com+

 Having furry friends around can have positive effects on employees’ well-being.
 For starters, office pets require employees to get up from their desks to walk or play with their animals, which is good for employees’ physical health.

-Office pets can also reduce employees’ productivity-killing workplace stress, improving their overall mental health.
+Office pets can also reduce productivity-killing workplace stress, improving overall mental health.
+According to research from the National Institutes of Health, interacting with animals has been shown to decrease levels of cortisol (a stress-related hormone) and lower blood pressure.
 Reducing employee stress should be a priority for all employers for numerous reasons, including the fact that reduced stress can improve workplace safety.
-Less stress often leads to fewer stress-related injuries and illnesses, thus reducing the accompanying healthcare costs.
+Less stress often leads to fewer stress-related workplace accidents, injuries and illnesses, helping lower accompanying healthcare costs.

 5. Pets in the office can help prevent employee burnout.